 Retailers expect the vendor’s staff to be well-educated on the details of the product–all staff, that is, including salespeople.

-“A lot of salespeople out there don’t know the intricacies of their own products and will sell the retailer anything they want to buy,” said Ed Wolfe, vie president of business development at WG Security Products.
+“A lot of salespeople out there don’t know the intricacies of their own products and will sell the retailer anything they want to buy,” said Ed Wolfe, vice president of business development at WG Security Products.
 Wolfe also has an extensive career in retail loss prevention in varying categories.
 “That’s not the best way to forge a long-lasting, mutually beneficial relationship.
 Retailers must have trust in their salesperson to provide the best product, and they must explain what problems it will solve for the retailer in their language.
 The only good business is long-term business.
 For solution providers to truly help retailers, they have to know what challenges the retailer faces on a daily basis.”

 Retailers are also frustrated when vendors make assumptions not based on experience in the stores or training from that particular retailer.

-“One of the biggest pitfalls is when a vendor doesn’t take the time to understand us as a client and makes too many assumptions based on prior deals or other retailers,” said Steve Waldron, director of loss prevention for Danier Leather.
+“One of the biggest pitfalls is when a vendor doesn’t take the time to understand us as a client and makes too many assumptions based on prior deals or other retailers,” said Steve Waldron, former director of loss prevention for Danier Leather.
 “A vendor needs to be honest from the beginning.
 If you can’t meet a delivery schedule, don’t promise me that you can.

 “My advice to vendors is to understand our needs by spending time with us–not time trying to sell, time listening and understanding,” continued Waldron.
 “Visit our stores, try to understand the operation, and consider a full year’s operation.
 Summer operation is definitely different than winter or fall.”